Trinamool Congress to demand four Lok Sabha seats in Assam

 “We shall fight till the last point for the Karimganj Lok Sabha seat,” Bora said.

-Speculations are rife that another prominent leader of the Trinamool Congress, Sushmita Dev, may contest from the Karimganj seat, representing INDIA bloc.
+Speculations are rife that another prominent leader of Trinamool Congress, Sushmita Dev may contest from the Karimganj seat representing INDIA bloc.

 “Sushmita Dev is our first choice.
 But it is too early to say.
 Let us see how things unfold,” Bora said.